JackSzwergold/Preworn-Main/markdown/index.md

 ### [Tutorials and Cheat Sheets][2]

-Here is a [collection of tutorials and cheat sheets][2] I’ve compliled for my own personal reference—and to share with clients as well as other techs—over the years.
+Here is a [collection of tutorials and cheat sheets][2] I’ve compiled for my own personal reference—and to share with clients as well as other techs—over the years.

 ### Skills